Walter E. Hussman Jr.: Hussman School of Journalism & Media at UNC

-In 2019, Hussman wrote in the Wall Street Journal that "Journalism schools need to adopt similar statement of core journalistic values."
+In 2019, Hussman made a $25 million donation to the UNC School of Media and Journalism, which was renamed in his honor.
+He praised the school in an op-ed published in The Wall Street Journal, writing that "Journalism schools need to adopt similar statement of core journalistic values."

 Controversies

 Hussman raised concerns with University of North Carolina-Chapel Hill leadership about hiring Nikole Hannah-Jones, a Black journalist who developed The 1619 Project.
 After its initial delay in voting on her tenure, on June 30, 2021, the UNC board of trustees voted to grant tenure to Hannah-Jones.
 Hannah-Jones subsequently announced she would join the faculty of Howard University as the inaugural Knight Chair in Race and Reporting, having secured $15 million for the institution from foundations.

 Personal life

 Hussman lives in Little Rock with his wife, the former Robena Kendrick (b.
 June 26, 1946).
 They have three children.